tommccoy1/meta-learning-linguistic-biases/README.md

 Below are instructions for running our code.
 All scripts should be run in the `src/` directory.

+## Dependencies

+This code requires [PyTorch](https://pytorch.org/get-started/locally/).
+We used version 1.0.0 for our experiments, but the code should also be compatible with newer versions.

 ## Mini example

 To run a small, simple example of meta-learning, run the following two lines of code: